 2-3 rice cakes (on high carb days)

 Tip: Use My Fitness Pal to track your calories and macros.
-As an example (not to say you should follow this closely at all) purely based on some tracking this week, an average low carb day for me was around 15% carbs, 55% fat, 30% protein / an average higher carb day was around 30% carbs, 40% fat, 30% protein.
+As an example (not to say you should follow this) purely based on some tracking this week, an average low carb day for me was around 15% carbs, 55% fat, 30% protein / an average higher carb day was around 30% carbs, 40% fat, 30% protein.

 HIIT (High Intensity Interval Training), in case you didn’t know, is a type of cardio exercise that goes between short bursts of intense exercise followed by short less intense recovery periods.
 The first month of the Body Coach plan focuses purely on HIIT.
 It’s basically all sprinting uphill on a treadmill – as fast as you can at an incline (I usually go on incline 5, 15kmph but then increase to 17 slowly) for 30 seconds on, then resting for 30 seconds.
 You do this 12 times then that’s you done; literally in and out of the gym in less than 15 minutes.
 The next 2 stages of the plan then begin to introduce weight training to begin to tone up alongside the HIIT.
 If you’re looking for some more HIIT training workouts, you can also find loads of videos on Joe Wicks’ YouTube channel, which I do at home sometimes when I can’t make it to the gym.